Negative-light/wavy-life-sim/README.md

 ### Inital Classes

 The following classes would be needed based on our inital analysis.
-Please see the [State of Completion Section](#state-of-completion).
+Please see the [State of Completion Section](#state-of-completion) and [project](https://github.com/users/Negative-light/projects/1) for more information.

 ```mermaid
 classDiagram